 Korean Traffic signs

 To check all the Korean traffic signs, road marks, and their meanings in English, check this link.

-Now that you’re ready for the big leap, all that’s left for you is to decide on the course of your road trip.
+Now that you know how to rent a car for foreigners in Korea, you’re ready for the big leap, and all that’s left for you is to decide on the course of your road trip.
 If you’re planning to go to Jeju Island and looking for the best drives, you can check this article “Jeju: The Beauty Is in the Drive”.